This webpage contains affiliate links. See more details here.

 So if you plan to visit it, be sure to book your tickets well in advance - you can easily do it online.

-Only a short walk from Piazza della Signoria, this museum houses sculptures from the famous artists such as Michelangelo, Ghiberti and Donatello, as well as impressive porcelain, goldworks, jewels, ivory and glazed terracota works.
+Only a short walk from Piazza della Signoria, this museum houses sculptures from the famous artists such as Michelangelo, Ghiberti and Donatello, as well as impressive porcelain, goldworks, jewels, ivory and glazed terracotta works.

 The most unusual bridge is the Ponte Vecchio (Old Bridge), which is always crowded with tourists (except early morning).
 The bridge is lined with jewelley shops, so it's great opportunity for some shopping.